-Economic Freedom: According to the 2014 Index of Economic Freedom, Brazil’s economic freedom score is 56.9, making its economy the 114th freest in the 2014 Index.
-Its score is 0.8 points lower than last year as a result of declines in investment freedom and labor freedom.
-Brazil is ranked 20th out of 29 countries in the South and Central America/Caribbean region.
+Economic Freedom: According to the 2019 Index of Economic Freedom, Brazil’s economic freedom score is 51.9, making its economy the 150th freest in the 2019 Index.
+Its score is 0.5 points higher than last year as a result of declines in Government spending and labor freedom.
+Brazil is ranked 27th out of 32 countries in the South and Central America/Caribbean region.
 Its overall score is below regional and world averages.

 Brazilians need to know who they are doing business with before they can work effectively.
 They prefer face-to-face meetings to written communication.
 In general, the individual they deal with is more important than the company.

 Business Cards: Business cards are exchanged during introductions with everyone at a meeting.
 It is advisable, although not required, to have the other side of your business card translated into Portuguese.